danielgch2912/recipes/README.md

 for transforming data into entities to be handled by the repository.

 #### Database
-I have decided to use a relational database because it will be easier to avoid repetition of ingredients between recipes.
+I have decided to use a relational database because it's easier to avoid repetition of ingredients between recipes.
 The database was modeled in 3 tables: recipe, ingredient and recipe_ingredient.
 The table recipe_ingredient is a join table used to map the N:N relationship between recipe and ingredient.
 Check **database.sql** for details of the database structure.